 Whether you are looking for a scenic route to your destination or whether you are hoping to save a few pesos on tolls, you might be concerned about finding a means of circumventing the traditional highway routes of Mexico.
 In some cases, back roads and alternatives may be available, while in others, it’s best to just stick to the highway.
 As a foreigner, it is wise to stay on conventional roads to preserve your Mexican car insurance online.
 For example, Mexican insurance for cars can be nullified for off-road driving activity.
 Out-of-the-way destinations can also make it difficult to get help in case of a roadside emergency.

 By avoiding toll roads, you could save a few dollars, but you could also compromise your safety.
-Tolls are used to maintain related roads, and those who use these roads are afforded certain protections, but only if they actually carry Mexican insurance for cars.
+The government uses toll fees to maintain related roads.
+And those who use these roads are afforded certain protections.
+This applies only if they actually carry Mexican insurance for cars.
 If you don’t have coverage, you could be in trouble if you have an accident on a toll road.
 If possible, use the toll routes because they are faster, and be sure your policy is up to date.

-Remember that Mexican car insurance online is required to drive on any toll roads!
+Remember that Authroritiues Require Mexican car insurance online to drive on any toll roads!

 As a foreigner, an out-of-the-way road or town could leave you somewhat vulnerable.
 It is wise to stick to well-traveled roads to minimize your risk of problematic encounters.
 Also remember that off-road driving is not provided with any Mexican insurance for cars, meaning that if you have an accident in such a setting, you could be held responsible for damages that would have otherwise been covered by a full coverage Mexican car insurance online policy.
 As fun as it can be to explore, especially in a sport utility vehicle, it’s best to drive where you know you’re safe.